E-Mail Sign Up

 For complete High Holy Day schedule, click here.

 A Host of Services

-At BHC we offer many worship opportunities during the High Holy Days.
+At BHC we offer many services during the High Holy Days.
 Refer to the descriptions below to decide which opportunities best fit your needs and those of your family.

-Tickets for worship at BHC are issued to all paid-up members of the Congregation.
-Tickets will be sent for children to age 25 to worship with their parents.
+Tickets for services at BHC are issued to all paid-up members of the Congregation.
+Tickets will be sent for children to age 25.
 Each person must present his or her ticket to an usher.

 Rosh Hashanah Under the Stars

 On Wednesday, September 24, don’t miss BHC’s unique Rosh Hashanah evening service for families and the community.
 It will be held at Oregon Ridge Park with open seating on the grass and under the stars.
 Remember to help BHC’s High Holy Day food drive for GEDCO Cares Food Pantry and bring canned goods to Oregon Ridge.
 This service is open to all, but registration is required; log onto www.RHUnderTheStars.com, or call 443-524-0284.
-For admission to the service, present your printed registration confirmation.
+For admission, present your printed registration confirmation.
 Tickets will not be mailed.

 The park opens at 4:30 pm.
-Worship begins at 6 pm.
-The prayers are projected onto a screen and available as a downloadable app at ccar-ebook.com/rhus.
+The service begins at 6 pm.
+Prayers are projected onto a screen and available at ccar.me/rhus.
 Cost: $1.99.
 A limited number of booklets are available.
 American Sign Language interpreting provided.

 Directions to the park may be found on the BHC website or visit http://www.oregonridgenaturecenter.org/dirx.html.
 In the event of rain, the service will be held at BHC.